AutoViML/featurewiz/updates.md

 # featurewiz latest updates
+This is the main page where we will post the latest updates to the featurewiz library.
+Make sure you upgrade your featurewiz library everytime you run to take advantage of new features.
+There are new updates almost every week!

 #### Update (June 2023): featurewiz now has skip_sulov and skip_xgboost flags
 <ol>
 <li><b>There are two flags that are available to skip the recursive xgboost and/or SULOV methods.
 They are the `skip_xgboost` and `skip_sulov` flags.</b> They are by default set to `False`.
 But you can change them to `True` if you want to skip them.